 The Tightshift Healing House is more than a home.
 Members decided that a music studio would be a healing and community building project, so we used our resources to build a booth and buy studio equipment for the basement of the Healing House.
 We created a time bank where people in the community can access studio time in exchange for helping with Tightshift volunteer tasks.
 We also host meditation, yoga, movie nights, cook healthy food several times a week, and have an apothecary of herbs to support the minds and bodies of our community.

-From 2018-2019, Tightshift will spend $35,000 on rent for the Healing House.
+From 2[phone redacted], Tightshift will spend $35,000 on rent for the Healing House.
 With the voracity of development and gentrification happening in Washington, DC, it is important that we own our own space, preferably in the District itself.
 This space can also serve as a community space for people to build relationships, access training and education on cooperatives and other skills.